allthatjava/boot-example-soap-webservice/README.md

 }
 ```

-* To run the example, run the following command on the command line
+* To run the example, run the following command

 ```
 ./gradlew clean jaxb build bootRun